thedumbterminal/TinyBrowserFramework/README.md

 ### Server

-A server must return JSON from websocket requests in the following format:
+A server must return JSON from websocket requests to `/websocket` in the following format:

     [{
     	"action": "append|replace",